SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 TS=
 (
     (
-        ("use" OR "usage" OR "utilization" OR "access" OR "adoption" OR "diffusion" OR "skills" OR "competenc*" OR "confidence" OR "aquisition" OR "capab*") NEAR/5
+        ("use" OR "usage" OR "utili*" OR "access" OR "adoption" OR "diffusion" OR "skills" OR "competenc*" OR "confidence" OR "aquisition" OR "capab*") NEAR/15
-                ("apps" OR "applications" OR "automat*" OR "broadband" OR "chatbot*" OR "computer*" OR "digital" OR "distance learning" OR "distance education" OR "e-learning" OR "enabling technolog*" OR "generative pre-trained transformer*" OR "gen-ai*" OR "gpt" OR "handheld" OR "hardware" OR "ICTs" OR "ICT" OR "ICT4D" OR "information communications technolog*" OR "information technolog*" OR "innovative technolog*" OR "internet" OR "ipad*" OR "laptop*" OR "llm*" OR "large language model*" OR "mobile*" OR "mooc*" OR "multimedia" OR "online" OR "*phone*" OR "robot*" OR "social media" OR "tablet*" OR "tehcnological intervention*" OR "telecommunication" OR "telehealth" OR "television" OR "web" OR "web-based" OR "wi-fi" OR "wireless" OR
+                ("apps" OR "applications" OR "broadband" OR "chatbot*" OR "computer*" OR "digital" OR "distance learning" OR "distance education" OR "e-learning" OR "technolog*" OR "generative pre-trained transformer*" OR "gen-ai*" OR "gpt" OR "handheld" OR "hardware" OR "ICTs" OR "ICT" OR "ICT4D" OR "internet" OR "ipad*" OR "laptop*" OR "llm*" OR "large language model*" OR "mobile*" OR "mooc*" OR "multimedia" OR "*phone*" OR "robot*" OR "social media" OR "tablet*" OR "telecommunication" OR "telehealth" OR "television" OR "web" OR "wi-fi" OR "wireless" OR
                 (("artificial" OR "machine" OR "generative" OR "computational") NEAR/1 ("intelligence" OR "learning")) )
      )
     NEAR/15
         (
             "GEWE"